East College Room 107

 All the fundamentals of Greek grammar and syntax as well as the acquisition of vocabulary.
 By the conclusion of the second semester students will be prepared to read classical authors in the original.

-An introduction to the history of ancient Greece focusing on the Persian Wars, the Peloponnesian Wars, ancient Greek intellectual and cultural achievements, and the rise of Macedon.
-Topics include race, gender and sexuality.
+Cross-listed with CLST 253-01.
+An introduction to the history of ancient Rome focusing on the rise and fall of the Republic, the Augustan Age, and the Principate.
+Topics include race, gender, and sexuality.
 Students develop habits for reading ancient and modern sources critically.
 Assignments introduce students to the primary tools, methods, and conventions of researching and writing in the field of ancient history.
+Part of the Globally Integrated Semester in Italy.